 Quick, I’ll give you a dollar if you can spot all the differences in the two images above!
-Better yet, I’ll give you a hundred dollars if you can spot all the differences in one minute.
-For every second it takes over one minute, I’ll deduct a dollar.
+I’ll give you a hundred dollars if you can spot all the differences in one minute.
+Every second it takes over one minute, I’ll deduct a dollar.
 And if you miss anything, that’ll cost your team two hundred bucks.

 Does that pressure sound familiar?

-If you’re a “move fast and break things” kind of organization, you’ll make the change, trust that your CSS is well-structured, and have a quick look at the site.
-You might miss that the “mouse text” class got improperly re-used only in the hamburger menu at the tablet breakpoint, but don’t worry—your Executive Vice President will find that problem two weeks later when they discover that the navigation is broken on their iPad Pro.
+You’ll make the change, trust that your CSS is well-structured, and have a quick look at the site.
+You might miss that the “mouse text” class got improperly re-used only in the hamburger menu at the tablet breakpoint.
+But don’t worry—your Executive Vice President will find that problem two weeks later when they discover that the navigation is broken on their iPad Pro.
 Whoops!

-If you’re a “belt and suspenders” kind of organization, you’ll prepare the change, and then you’ll kick off a round of Visual QA.
-Your QA team has lots of automated tools at their disposal, but the tools they use only test to see if items are present or missing on a page, or that the items do the right thing when clicked.
+You’ll prepare the change and kick off a round of Visual QA.
+Your QA team has many automated tools at their disposal, but the tools they use only test to see if items are present or missing on a page or that the items do the right thing when clicked.
 The only way to see if lines are wrapping awkwardly due to an unexpected text size change is to have a tester look at every page of the site.
 And every time they find something that might not be right, they’ll raise an “observation” to be discussed with design at the next standup.
 You deploy the text size change with no errors… a month from now.

 I’ve fed both versions of the image to a computer and instructed it to highlight all the differences in magenta.
 Did you catch all of the changes?